turingschool/backend-curriculum-site/module4/lessons/event-bubbling-and-delegation.md

 In *__event delegation__*, we take advantage of the fact that events bubble in the event loops by setting an event listener on one parent.
 This event listener analyzes bubbled events to find a match in its child elements.

+From the jQuery documentation: "Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
+It allows us to attach a single event listener for elements that exist now or in the future."

 Event delegation in tandem with `target` and `currentTarget` allows you to have more articulate control over what events actually execute your JavaScript.

 Enough with the Bubbles